Why Alternative Traffic Sources Are the Key to Scaling Affiliate Campaigns

 Platform dependency is a structural problem, not bad luck

-Affiliate marketers losing accounts or seeing CPCs rise aren’t messing up rookie-style.
-They’re merely facing the consequences of depending on ad platforms with an advertising-side profit motive, their own compliance teams, and not-insignificant algorithmic upheaval.
-Meta’s ad compliance has ratcheted up over the past half-decade; health, finance, and sweepstakes – three of the highest-volume affiliate verticals – are under regular scrutiny.
+Affiliate marketers losing accounts or seeing CPCs rise aren’t necessarily doing anything wrong.
+They’re feeling the effect of depending on platforms that run active compliance review, algorithmic change, and real anti-fraud enforcement.
+Meta’s ad review has tightened over the past several years, and high-volume affiliate verticals like health and finance get real scrutiny, because those categories are also where misleading claims cause the most consumer harm.
 One non-approval and your campaign is often thrown into reviews and paused to the point of being irrelevant, if not barred permanently, with no meaningful recourse available to you.
 Google Display and Search have similar patterns.
 Bids rise, quality scores exclude countless types of landing pages, and the house has stringent requirements.
 The absurd design-of-experiment costs alone usually make most campaigns and sources non-viable.

 The structural problem is that of creative fatigue.
 On social, you’re having to create ads that get seen by defined human beings.
 Those humans see the same ads multiple times, which means you need fresh ads just to not render the ads you’re currently running ineffective.
 This is deceptively called a scaling problem, but it’s really just a fatigue problem – the platform has run out of human attention for sale.
 Pop traffic is a completely different beast.
 The same user isn’t re-targeted or included in a behavioral segment.
 The impression is a fresh exposure.
 This means the fatigue cutoffs and problems manifest differently.